 Parking: Free dedicated parking is available for disabled visitors.
 Pay and Display car park on site.

-Contact: Alan Walker 01298 26978 info@poolescavern.co.uk
+Contact: Jonathan Humphrys 01298 26978 jonathan.humphrys@buxtoncivicassociation.org.uk

 Location: Buxton Marketplace, Higher Buxton

 Description: Buxton Markets are offering a performance area within the market.
 This can be open air, or we can provide a covered open-fronted stall if preferred.
-An electric supply is also available if required.
+An electrical supply is also available if required.

 For more details please contact admin@buxtonmarkets.co.uk or call 07487 764038